-Now you're ready to build your terrarium.
-Deposit a base of pebbles or gravel about an inch thick (this is extremely important for drainage), followed by a thin layer of horticultural charcoal, then a thicker layer of potting soil.
-Nestle the plants neatly into the soil so that the roots are covered and the leaves, petals, and stems do not touch the sides.
+Now, you're ready to build your terrarium.
+Deposit a base of pebbles or gravel about an inch thick (this is a must for drainage), followed by a thin layer of horticultural charcoal, then a layer of potting soil.
+Nestle your selection of plants neatly into the soil so that the roots are covered and any leaves, petals, and stems do not touch the glass.
+Add other touches if you'd like!
+Afterall, a terrarium encases a miniaturized world of unusual landscapes and plants.
+It offers the ideal terrain to place toys and figurines—like our teeny-tiny tortoises and foxes—for added whimsy.

-Water with caution.
+Water your plants with caution.
 The worst thing you can do is deluge your plants with water.
-This is one of the most common mistakes made by beginner terrarium-keepers, Carr says.
-All you need to do is lightly spray your plants until the soil is evenly moist about an inch down.
+This is one of the most common mistakes made by plant lovers, Carr says.
 There should never be standing water pooling at the bottom.
+Just spritz twice with water, and place the lid on the jar.

+Keep terrarium in a spot with diffused light.
 Terrariums act like tiny greenhouses, resulting in condensation on the inner walls.
+If you find that too much condensation forms, give the terrarium a little less light or remove the top for two hours.
 Clean the inside once you begin to see water spots or algae buildup; this is typically once a week.
-Reaching the corners of a container isn’t always easy, which is why Carr offers these makeshift gardening tool ideas (incorporating items you likely already have at home).
+Reaching the corners of a container isn't always easy, which is why Carr suggests having a stash of makeshift gardening tools.
+You likely already have these ordinary household items: forks, spoons, and brushes attached with wax twine to handles made from bamboo garden stakes.

 Pour with a pastry bag: When creating the drainage base, there's no need to pour pebbles, rocks, and soil into the bottom of the container haphazardly.
 For precision and even distribution, use a pastry bag with no tip to add fine soil or gravel to your terrarium.